AAbasinejad/Network_Analysis/README.md

 ```
 * [*__`Hopdistance.py`__*](https://github.com/AAbasinejad/CS-Network/blob/master/Hopdistance.py):

-This file contains a class named `Hop_Dist`, which finds all nodes that have hop distance at most equal to an integer d, starting from an input node, given both of them by the user.
+This module contains a class named `Hop_Dist`, which finds all nodes that have hop distance at most equal to an integer d, starting from an input node, given both of them by the user.
 It contains several functions:
 ```python
 def connect(self,lst_node,step): # Recursive function to calculate the hop distance, when the number of step is more than 1 def hop_distance(self,step, node): # Function to calculate the hop distance of a specific input author for the 3 main situations